fsprojects/Avalonia.FuncUI/README.md

 Project templates will follow soon.

-For now check out the [Examples](https://github.com/JaggerJo/Avalonia.FuncUI/tree/master/src/Examples).
+For now check out the [Wiki](https://github.com/JaggerJo/Avalonia.FuncUI/wiki) (WIP) and [Examples](https://github.com/JaggerJo/Avalonia.FuncUI/tree/master/src/Examples).

 ## Example
 Below is the code of a simple counter app (using the Avalonia.FuncUI.Elmish package).